RalfKronemeyer/FlipFlop/README.md

     Q1 = D
     Q2 = C

-you have the naming convention, which is often used
+you'll get the naming convention, which is often used